MF Global trustee doubles estimates of shortfall

 On Sunday, Reuters reported that, based on initial reports of what was supposed to be segregated for customers, the trustee appeared to be keeping about $3 billion on hand to cover the shortfall.

-Customers had been clamouring for more specifics, saying that was too large of a cushion -- a notion Giddens rejected.
+Customers had been clamoring for more specifics, saying that was too large of a cushion -- a notion Giddens rejected.

 "Restoring 60 percent of what is in segregated customer accounts ... would require approximately $1.3 to $1.6 billion to implement," or nearly all the money at the trustee's disposal, he said.